-- · There must only be one active network card - Hardware must be installed, and BIOS configured, as suggested for the machine model in the Video, Audio, Server and Graphics Card Installation chapter.
+- · There must only be one active network card. - · Hardware must be installed, and BIOS configured, as suggested for the machine model.

-3.1.5 Power management settings
+4.1.5 Power Management Settings

 Power management and hibernation mode must set to Off.
 Execute powercfg -h off from the command line to remove hiberfil.sys from the hard disk.

 In addition to this, set the following under Power Options:

-- · Never turn off display
+- · Never turn off display.

-- · Never turn off hard disks
+- · Never turn off hard disks.

-- · Disable USB selective suspend setting
+- · Disable USB selective suspend setting.

-- Set Power button action to Do nothing.
-This prevents accidental shutdown in case someone presses the power button by mistake
+- · Set Power button action to Do nothing.
+This prevents accidental shutdown in case someone presses the power button by mistake.

-3.1.6 User rights
+4.1.6 User Rights